Orlando police search for motive after Halloween shootings left 2 dead in crowded nightlife district. Here’s what we know - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Orlando police identified a 10th victim, who was in stable condition after taking herself to a hospital Friday morning.

-The suspect opened fire in the first location before running away with the crowd, Police Chief Eric Smith said, citing footage of the first shooting.
+The suspect opened fire in one location before running away with the crowd, Police Chief Eric Smith said, citing footage of the first shooting.
 At a second location, police took down the suspect moments after he opened fire, the video showed.

 About 100 officers were working a detail in the area, which allowed for a quick response but did not appear to deter the shooter, Smith said.